 SLO a: Students will locate, evaluate, and use information effectively.

-SLO a sub-outcomes (modeled from the Framework of Information Literacy for Higher Education):
+SLO a sub-outcomes (modeled from the Framework for Information Literacy for Higher Education):

 - Students will identify relevant sources for specific information needs and use appropriate search tools and search strategies to access the needed information.